bep/ewis/README.md

 I have tested this on both `macOS` (in both Logic X and MainStage) and on `IOS` (using the Magellan synth running on an iPad Air) with an [Akai EWI USB](http://www.akaipro.com/products/ewi-series/ewi-usb).

-I have the "thumb bend down" mapped to CC 64 (sostenuto; see the `CC Toggle` setting below), which is what I use to trigger a new chord sequence with a single tap.
+I have the "thumb bend down" mapped to CC 64 (sustain; see the `CC Toggle` setting below), which is what I use to trigger a new chord sequence with a single tap.
 This plays-and-holds up to the number of notes configured by the `Polyphony` setting (see below) with velocity matching the breath.

-### Settings
+## Settings

 | Setting | Description |
 | --- | --- |